-Italy's most ancient wine region, Tuscany may not be a heavyweight in terms of quantity, but as the home of two of the country's most famous fine wines – Chianti and Brunello di Montalcino – it certainly holds its own in terms of quality.
-Tuscany's climate ranges from Mediterranean on the coast to continental deep in the Apennines.
-More than two thirds of the province is covered with hills, an important terroir factor in its fine wines.
+Italy's most ancient wine region may not be a heavyweight in terms of quantity.
+But as the home of two of the country's most famous fine wines – Chianti and Brunello di Montalcino – it certainly holds its own in terms of quality.
+Tuscany's climate ranges from Mediterranean on the coast to continental deep in the Apennines, more than two thirds is covered in hills.

 Learn more about Tuscany